 - When the incident happened

-- How it has affected you
+- How did it affect you

 - Who was involved in the incident

-- How you should be contacted regarding the complaint
+- How should you be contacted regarding the complaint

 If you need any further help when making a complaint about a GP, you can speak to the Patient Advice and Liaison Service (PALS).
 This is a free service that can help you through the complaint process.